 One last tip!
 It’s faster to cook egg whites when the eggs are already at room temperature.

-You can use a small shallow frying pan that is slope-sided, so you can easily transfer the chicken and egg mixture to the bed of rice in a donburi bowl.
-Ideally, the diameter of the pan should be the same or smaller size as your bowl.
+Besides an oyakodon pan, you can also use a small shallow frying pan that is slope-sided, so you can easily transfer the chicken and egg mixture to the bed of rice in a donburi bowl.
+Ideally, the diameter of the pan should be the same or smaller size pan as your bowl.

 - Amazon